innolitics/rdm/rdm/init_files/documents/software_plan.md

 *summative evaluation only*

 - whether the information for safety is perceivable, understandable and supports correct use of the medical device
-- availability of the accompanying documentation and provision of training during the summative evaluation{% if system.usability_process.is_used %}
+- availability of the accompanying documentation and provision of training during the summative evaluation{% if system.usability_process.contains_usability_testing %}
 - the test environment, conditions of use, and a rationale for how the usability tests are adequately representative of the actual conditions of use
 - the method of collecting data during the usability test for the subsequent analysis of observed use errors
 - the involvement of the representative intended users and user profile(s)